MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 - User create, read, write, delete, append, append to, assign and share permissions on the PM Inferred Task, PM Recording and Workflow Binary tables (Custom Tables tab)

 !Note
-The Process Advisor Application User is an internal security role used by Process Advisor.
+The Process Mining Application User is an internal security role used by Process Advisor.
 This security role shouldn't be assigned to users.

 ## Privacy